 Mountain glaciers of southernmost Greenland, 2018

-Our 2018 expedition to southernmost Greenland will focus on glacier-fed lakes that contain sedimentary records of Holocene mountain glacier fluctuations.
+Our 2018 expedition to southernmost Greenland focused on glacier-fed lakes containing sedimentary records of Holocene mountain glacier fluctuations.
+With help from geophysical (sub-bottom profiling) equipment, we obtained exciting suites of sediment cores from three lakes with diverse mountain glaciers within their catchments.
 Thank you to NSF’s Division of Polar Programs for support of this research.

 South Greenland’s Holocene climate history, 2016